xcat2/confluent-docs/docs/miscellaneous/proxmoxguide.md

 ## Using proxmox virtual machines as nodes

 The first step is to create virtual machine(s) on the Proxmox host.
-Currently, there are not any confluent facilities to change this, just create them as usual.
+Currently, confluent does not have facilities for this, just create them as usual.
 It is suggested to enable TPM2, particularly for diskless images.

 ### Setting up networking using the proxmox WebUI